amitnema/file-format-factory/README.md

 # File Format Factory

 ## Converts different file formats
 This is an api useful to convert the different version of files.
-Currently supported version are json to dsv (delimeter seperated values) and vice-versa.
+Currently supported version are json to dsv (delimiter separated values) and vice-versa.

 ## Build the Source
 Run the following command in the workspace